Dynamic banner ads – what they are and how they work with Bannerflow

 Dynamic content is a fairly new phenomenon in display advertising.
 Indeed, there is some confusion across the industry as to its exact meaning and its application.

 So let us simplify it for you.

 The term ‘dynamic’ refers to the adaptability of your advertising.
 Each banner ad can be tailored depending upon geolocation, behavioural, demographic as well as much more.

-Plus, there is a sliding scale of just how relevant you want your advertising to be.
-The most advanced banners harness dynamic creative optimisation (DCO) that adjusts and optimises to create hyper-relevant advertising on the fly.
+Plus, there is a sliding scale of just how relevant, or indeed personalised, you want your advertising to be.
+The most advanced banners harness a form of personalisation called dynamic creative optimisation (DCO) that adjusts and optimises to create hyper-relevant advertising on the fly.